hiteshakalwar10/ai-contract-analyzer/README.md

 ## Note

-Built as a portfolio project to explore RAG pipelines and structured extraction from unstructured legal documents.
-Not meant for real legal use - always have an actual lawyer review real contracts.
+Built as a portfolio project to explore LLM-powered structured extraction and analysis of unstructured legal documents.
+Not meant for real legal use — always have an actual lawyer review real contracts.